-RECOGNITION OF CERTIFICATES AND LICENCES
+REGOGNITION OF CERTIFICATES AND LICENCE\$

-1. Certificates of airworthiness, certificates of competency and licences issued, or validated, in accordance with the rules and procedures of one Contracting Party and unexpired shall be recognised as valid by the other Contracting Party for the purpose of operating the agreed services, provided always that such certificates or licences were issued, or validated, are equal or above the minimum standards established under the Convention.

-2. Paragraph (1) also applies with respect to an airline designated by the Austrian Federal Government whose regulatory control is exercised and maintained by another European Community Member State and with respect to an airline designated by the Government of the Dominican Republic whose regulatory control is exercised and maintained by another LACAC Member State

-3. Each Contracting Party, however, reserves the right to refuse to recognize, for flights above its own territory, certificates of competency and licences granted or validated to its own nationals by the other Contracting Party or by any other State.
+- 1. Certificates of airworthiness, certificates of competency and licences issued, or validated, in accordance with the rules and procedures of one Contracting Party and unexpired shall be recognised as valid by the other Contracting Party for the purpose of operating the agreed services, provided always that such certificates or licences were issued, or validated, are equal or above the minimum standards established under the Convention. - 2.
+Paragraph 1) also applies with respect to an airline designated by the Austrian Federal Government whose regulatory control is exercised and maintained by another European Community Member State. - 3.
+Each Contracting Party, however, reserves the right to refuse to recognize, for flights above its own territory, certificates of competency and licences granted or validated to its own nationals by the other Contracting Party or by any other State.